A.J. Brown hurts knee, Jalen Hurts has finger issue as Eagles' injury woes grow

 EAST RUTHERFORD, N.J.
-(AP) — Wide receiver A.J.
-Brown is questionable to return with a knee injury for the Philadelphia Eagles on Sunday against the New York Giants, joining a growing list of injury concerns that also includes quarterback Jalen Hurts.
+(AP) — Philadelphia star wide receiver A.J.
+Brown was knocked out of Sunday’s game against the New York Giants, joining a growing list of injury concerns that also includes quarterback Jalen Hurts.

+With the injuries piling up and trailing 24-0 shortly before halftime, the playoff-bound Eagles pulled Hurts and key offensive line starters Jason Kelce and Lane Johnson, apparently giving up on their chance to play for an NFC East title.

+Early in the second half, Philadelphia announced that Brown, safety Reed Blankenship (groin) and guard-backup center Cam Jurgen (eye) were injured and would not return.

 Brown was hurt in the first quarter after catching a 9-yard pass from Hurts.
 Cornerback Nick McCloud punched the ball out of Brown's hands for a fumble, and the two went to the turf at MetLife Stadium.
 Micah McFadden recovered the ball for New York.